aalok-sathe/cs301-prog2/README.txt

     one, and causes additional stall in the StallPipeline. however, data forwarding is able to avoid that stall. expected output: ideal 10, stalling 16, dataforward 11.

+3. extra3.asm
+    this file serves to demonstrate how execution times on the pipeline models can differ drastically: 15, 25, 17.

+4. extra4.mach
+    this file serves to test whether the program can successfully take machine language files as input as well.